Decoding Indian Weddings: Odia Marriage Traditions and Rituals

 Indian weddings are nothing short of a carnival.
-Every Indian wedding is made all the more colourful and fun with the different ceremonies that are deeply rooted in the cultures.
-India is a land of many cultures and that makes every wedding a unique and beautiful one.
+Every Indian wedding is made all the more colourful and fun, with different ceremonies deeply rooted in the culture.
+India has many cultures, making every wedding unique and beautiful.
 One such mesmerising wedding is the Odia marriage.

-Located on the eastern coast of India along the Bay of Bengal, it is perhaps most famous for its temples and national parks - the Sun Temple of Konark and Jagannath Temple to name a few.
-Apart from the scenic beaches, it is also known for its rich cultural heritage and history.
-The Oriya wedding is an alluring ceremony to be a part of or to witness.
+Located on the eastern coast of India along the Bay of Bengal, it is perhaps most famous for its temples and national parks—the Sun Temple of Konark and Jagannath Temple, to name a few.
+Apart from the scenic beaches, it is known for its rich cultural heritage and history.
+The Oriya wedding is an alluring ceremony to be a part of or witness.

-To help you understand the culture better, we will help you take a detailed walk through the captivating Odiya marriage.
-Read on to know about the significant ceremonies and much more that makes an Odia marriage a magnificent celebration.
+To help you better understand the culture, we will take you on a detailed tour of the captivating Odiya marriage.
+Read on to learn about the significant ceremonies and much more that make an Odia marriage a magnificent celebration.

-Like most marriages that are arranged among Indians, matches are scouted for through a matchmaker within the same community.
-Once a suitable match is found, the horoscopes are matched and then the two families meet officially when the horoscopes are matched with satisfactory results.
-The better the match, the happier will be the couple's married life.
-The marriage largely depends on the bride and groom's mutual acceptance to each other and to both the families.
-However, in case of a love marriage - the ways of the meeting might differ!
+Like most marriages arranged among Indians, matches are scouted for through a matchmaker within the same community.
+Once a suitable match is found, the horoscopes are matched, and then the two families meet officially when the horoscopes are matched with satisfactory results.
+The better the game, the happier the couple's married life will be.
+The marriage largely depends on the bride and groom's mutual acceptance of each other and both families.
+However, in the case of a love marriage - the ways of the meeting might differ!

 Nirbandh

 Nirbandh is the official engagement ceremony.
-In a traditional Oriya engagement ceremony, the bride and groom are not present but the elders of the families of both the bride and the groom meet at a temple or at the bride's home to give each other their word.
+In a traditional Oriya engagement ceremony, the bride and groom are not present, but the elders of the families of both the bride and the groom meet at a temple or at the bride's home to give each other their word.
 This formal commitment through word of mouth is called Sankalpa.
-This ritual is also known as teh Vak Nischaya which literally translates to word of mouth.
-This is followed by the exchange of gifts.
+This ritual, also known as the Vak Nischaya, translates to word of mouth.
+The exchange of gifts follows this.

 Jayee Anukolo

-The beginning of the wedding ceremonies that are to follow is marked by the Jayee Anukolo ceremony.
-Wedding cards are made and distributed by the families that also mark the official announcement of the wedding.
-The first card is placed before Lord Jagannath - the supreme deity of the native people of Orissa.
-This is typically done at the Jagannath Temple at Puri and is known as the Deva Nimantrana.
+The Jayee Anukolo ceremony marks the beginning of the wedding ceremonies to follow.
+The families make and distribute wedding cards, and the official announcement of the wedding is also made.
+The first card is placed before Lord Jagannath, the supreme deity of the native people of Orissa.
+This is typically done at the Jagannath Temple at Puri, the Deva Nimantrana.

 The second invitation generally goes out to the maternal uncle's families of both the bride and the groom with a betel leaf and a betel nut.
 This invitation is called the Moula Nimantrana.
-There is also a ritual where the third invitation is sent to the groom's family by the bride's family and the bride's father along with a few male elders visit the groom's house to personally invite the groom with gifts.
+There is also a ritual where the third invitation is sent to the groom's family by the bride's family, and the bride's father, along with a few male elders, visits the groom's house to personally invite the groom with gifts.
 This is the Jwain Nimantrana.
-After this, the families can send out the invitations to the rest of the guests.
+After this, the families can send out the wedding invitations to the rest of the guests.

 Mangan

-An Oriya equivalent of Haldi ceremony, the Mangan ceremony is celebrated a day before the wedding preferably in the afternoon where a turmeric paste is applied on the bride or groom's hands and feet by seven married women.
+An Oriya equivalent of the Haldi ceremony, the Mangan ceremony is celebrated a day before the wedding, preferably in the afternoon, where seven married women apply turmeric paste on the bride or groom's hands and feet.
 One of these seven women must be a sister-in-law of the bride or the groom.
-After this ceremony, the bride and the groom are bathed in holy water to ward off the evil eye and add to the pre-wedding glow too.
-This ceremony is celebrated separately at the groom and bride's places but with destination weddings being the norm, this is now done at one time too.
+After this ceremony, the bride and groom are bathed in holy water to ward off the evil eye and add to the pre-wedding glow.
+This ceremony is celebrated separately at the groom and bride's places, but with destination weddings being the norm, this is now done at one time, too.

 Jairagodo Anukolo

-The Jairagodo Anukolo ceremony marks the lighting of the pious flame that is considered auspicious for the wedding.
+The Jairagodo Anukolo ceremony marks the lighting of the pious flame considered auspicious for the wedding.
 This fire is lit using ghee or oil in the form of havan.
-The pious fire stays lit till the end of all the ceremonies and rituals.
+The pious fire stays lit until all the ceremonies and rituals end.

 Diya Mangula Puja

 A very significant tradition of the Oriya wedding is the Diya Mangula Puja.
-Usually done by the local barber's wife, the bride's wedding attire, her jewellery and a box of vermillion is offered to the Goddess to get it blessed for the wedding.
-This offering in the form of prayers/puja is done at the local temple.
-In the olden days (even now in fact) the puja is done at the village temple goddess known as the gramadevati.
-This puja is done to ensure a long and happy married life for the bride.
+Usually done by the local barber's wife, the bride's wedding attire, her bridal jewellery and a box of vermillion are offered to the Goddess to get it blessed for the wedding.
+This offering is made in prayers/puja at the local temple.
+In the olden days (even now), puja was done at the village temple goddess, the gramadevati.
+This puja ensures a long and happy married life for the bride.

 Nandimukha

-Similar to a Bengali wedding ritual, teh Nandimukha puja is conducted in both the bride and groom's families where their respective fathers pray to the ancestors to invoke their blessings on the couple and to ensure a happy married life.
+Like a Bengali wedding ritual, the Nandimukha puja is conducted in both the bride and groom's families.
+In this puja, their respective fathers pray to the ancestors to invoke blessings on the couple and ensure a happy married life.

 Barjaatri

-Another wedding ritual that is similar to the Bengali wedding is the Barjatri also the Baraat of the Punjabi and Marwari weddings.
-The groom is accompanied by several members of his family in a jovial procession when he sets off from his house to get married.
-The bride's family generally sends a vehicle to get the Barjatri to their residence where a traditional aarti is done by the mother of the bride or an elderly female member of the bride's family.
-A tika/tilak of vermillion paste and unbroken rice is applied on the forehead of the groom to receive him and soon after his feet are washed in coconut water.
-A concoction of curd, sugar or honey and ghee is fed to him before his heroic entry into the venue.
+Another ritual similar to the Bengali wedding is the Barjatri, the Baraat of the Punjabi and Marwari weddings.
+The groom is accompanied by several family members in a festive procession when he sets off from his house to get married.
+The bride's family generally sends a vehicle to get the Barjatri to their residence, where a traditional aarti is performed by the bride's mother or an elderly female member of the bride's family.
+A tika/tilak of vermillion paste and unbroken rice is applied on the forehead of the groom to receive him, and soon after, his feet are washed in coconut water.
+A concoction of curd, sugar honey and ghee is fed to him before his heroic entry into the venue.

 Baadua Pani Gadhua

-Once the groom approaches the mandap, the bride is made aware of his arrival by the females who accompany her and is then immediately taken for her holy bath - Baadua Pani Ghadua, a ceremonial bath to ward off any evil and get her ready for the pious function.
+Once the groom approaches the mandap, the bride is made aware of his arrival by the females accompanying her.
+She is then immediately taken for her holy bath—Baadua Pani Ghadua, a ceremonial bath to ward off evil and prepare her for the pious function.

 Kanyadaan

-Like most Hindu marriages, the Kanyadaan is one of the very first rituals of an Odia marriage ceremony.
-The groom arrives at the mandap first and then the bride follows suit.
-The father of the bride then gives away his daughter to the groom and requests him to take good care of her.
-The groom accepts these responsibilities and pledges for the same commencing the marriage ceremonies in full swing.
+Like most Hindu marriages, the Kanyadaan is one of the first rituals of an Odia marriage ceremony.
+The groom arrives at the mandap first, and the bride follows suit.
+The bride's father then gives his daughter to the groom and requests him to take good care of her.
+The groom accepts these responsibilities and pledges to do so, commencing the marriage ceremonies in full swing.

 Hatha Granthi Fita